 Ceilings

 Repair category 1

 Notes Staining was noted to an area of ceiling.
 At the time of inspection this tested dry.
-Hairline cracking was noted.
+Woodworm was noted to the expose timber ceilings.
+See Dampness, Rot & Infestation section above.

 Internal walls

 Repair category 1

-Notes Hairline cracking and blemishes were noted.

-Floors including sub-floors

-Repair category 1

 Notes No significant defects evident.

+Floors including sub-floors Repair category 1 Notes Damage was noted to an area of floor covering.
+This appears to be in relation to a spillage/leakage.
+There are areas of creaky and uneven flooring.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.